HL7/fhir-mCODE-ig/input/pagecontent/downloads.md

 ### Data Dictionary Differential

-The Data Dictionary Differential provides a detailed comparison of mCODE STU 1 to mCODE STU 2.
+The Data Dictionary Differential provides a detailed comparison between mCODE STU 1 and mCODE STU 2.

 The Data Dictionary Differential is provided for convenience in understanding the changes between STU 1 and STU 2, and is not a formal part of the specification.

 ### Download Links

 * [Current mCODE Data Dictionary - STU 2 (Excel download)](data-dictionary/mCODEDataDictionary-STU2.xlsx)